Identifying the signs of Frostbite - Local News 8

 Identifying the signs of Frostbite

-Idaho Falls, ID (KIFI)- Frostbite can happen within minutes when a person is exposed to extreme cold weather.
+IDAHO FALLS, Idaho (KIFI) - Frostbite can happen within minutes when a person is exposed to extreme cold weather.

 It causes a loss of feeling and color to exposed skin and can cause permanent damage.
 Due to the numness it causes, many people don't even realize it's happening.